torvalds/linux/Documentation/networking/device_drivers/ethernet/marvell/octeontx2.rst

 3. Then submitted to NPC block for parsing and then MCAM lookup to get the destination RVU device.
 4. NIX LF attached to the destination RVU device allocates a buffer from RQ mapped buffer pool of NPA block LF.
 5. RQ may be selected by RSS or by configuring MCAM rule with a RQ number.
-6. Packet is DMA'ed and driver is notified.
+6. Packet is DMA'ed and driver is analtified.

 Egress
 ------